Home

 1. The IEP team finds that your child qualifies for special education services and YOU AGREE:

-If this is the case, your school will schedule an IEP meeting. and the plan will be written.
+In this situation, your school will schedule an IEP meeting. and the program will be written.
 Special education services cannot begin until the IEP is written and agreed upon.
-The school district has 30 days after the eligibility meeting to meet and develop the initial plan.
+The school district has 30 days after the eligibility meeting to meet and develop the initial program.

 2. The IEP team finds that your child does not qualify for special education services and YOU AGREE.

-If this is the case, your child should be referred to other resources that can assist your them like the student study team, the 504 process, to a school counselor or to other programs that can assist you in improving your child's performance.
-These programs are all within the general education system.
+In this situation, your child should be referred to other resources that may assist your them including the student study team, the 504 process, to a school counselor or to other programs and/or services that can assist you in improving your child's performance.
+These programs are all provided within the general education system.

 3. You DISAGREE with the recommendation of the IEP team.

-If this is the case, the next step is for you to proceed to one of the following resolution steps:
+In this situation, the next step is for you to proceed to one of the following resolution steps:

 • Request an Independent Education Evaluation (IEE) at the district’s expense.